sirkkalap/freenas-crashplan-howto/README.md

 Jails -> crashplan_1 -> Storage -> Add Storage
 ```

-You must put in the root `Source` and `Destination` directory and set it to `Read-Only`.
+You must put in the root `Source` and `Destination` directory and optionally set it to `Read-Only`.
 The `Source` is the directory you wish to back up.
 The `Destination` is the directory you want to mount it on so Crashplan can read it.
 You select `Read-Only` to secure the data against anything in the jail trying to modify your files.
 Here is an example:

 ![Crashplan Storage](p5.png)

-### Step 7 : Configure Crashplan UI to connect to remote host (through ssh-tunnel)
+### Step 9 : Configure Crashplan UI to connect to remote host (through ssh-tunnel)

 First download and install the crashplan desktop application.